-Once a systems engineering consultant, Brian Von Herzen now devotes his life to reversing global warming by increasing the primary production of oceans, using kelp.
+Once a systems engineering consultant, Brian Von Herzen now devotes his life to reversing global warming by restoring the primary production of oceans, using kelp and other seaweeds.
 Primary production is the creation of organic compounds from carbon dioxide through photosynthesis.

 Oceans face a dire situation.
 They absorb half of the carbon dioxide recaptured from the atmosphere, which causes acidification, and over 90 percent of the heat from global warming.
 Ocean deserts are expanding.
 Von Herzen wants to restore marine life in subtropical waters with thousands of new kelp forests—what he calls marine permaculture.

 The key technology involves marine permaculture arrays (MPAs), lightweight latticed structures roughly half a square mile in size, submerged 80 feet below sea level, to which kelp can attach.
 Attached buoys rise and fall with the waves, powering pumps that bring up colder, nutrient-rich waters from far below.
 Kelp soak up the nutrients and grow, establishing a trophic pyramid rich in plant and animal life.

 Plants that are not consumed die off and drop into the deep sea, sequestering carbon for centuries in the form of dissolved carbon and carbonates.
 Floating kelp forests could sequester billions of tons of carbon dioxide, while providing food, feed, fertilizer, fiber, and biofuels to the world.

 NOTE: This piece was written with input from Brian Von Herzen of the Climate Foundation (http://www.climatefoundation.org).